 You’ll have probably also guessed by now that I just can’t stop speaking about Italy and to be honest, I can’t make any apologies for it.
 How could I when there is so much delicious gelato, beautiful scenery, stunning towns, and a long (and fascinating) history and culture that is so diverse?

 Anyway, before I waffle into a sonnet about my love of Italy, I wanted to share some of my very top spots that you should consider visiting on your next trip.

-It doesn’t matter if it’s your very first, second or fifteenth time to this beautiful country, I guarantee you’ll always find a new and stunning place to discover… or at the very least, find a yummy new gelato flavour to devour.
+It doesn’t matter if it’s your very first, second or fifteenth time in this beautiful country, I guarantee you’ll always find a new and stunning place to discover… or at the very least, find a yummy new gelato flavour to devour.

 Take a look at some of the most gorgeous places to visit in Italy.
 Have the best trip.

 Swipe left to right to reveal the full map